bentonow/bento-swift-sdk/README.md

 }
 ```

-These examples demonstrate how to use each command supported by the Bento API.

-Always handle potential errors when executing these commands.

 ## Thread Safety

 All API methods are designed to be called from any thread.
 The completion handlers are always called on the main thread, making it safe to update your UI directly from within the completion handler.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/bentonow/bento-swift-sdk.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.
+We welcome contributions!
+Please see our [contributing guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and suggest improvements.

 ## License

-The package is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The Bento SDK for Swift is available as open source under the terms of the [MIT License](LICENSE).